rjxrafa/cs3a/README.md

 - Demonstrate an understanding of C++ file processing in file manipulation.
 - Demonstrate a competency in doing modular, structured, and object oriented programming techniques.
 Demonstrate a level of proficiency documenting internal program statements, external program descriptions, and documentation in the use and operation of the C++ program.

 The assignments themselves have been modified slightly from their original submission state for readability and posterity.
+Implementations have also been modified with portability in mind.
+As such, CMake files have been provided and external dependencies between operating systems and their respective libraries are kept to a minimum.